Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 **What does this give us?**

 Since we are assigning the [DOM node](http://www.w3schools.com/jsref/dom_obj_all.asp) - `<p id="main">Just a paragraph...</p>` - to a variable, we now have a reference to it.
-With the node in hand, we can now its content (tags, attributes, inner text - **what are these?**), manipulate/change any part of it (attributes, inner text, etc.), move it, or remove the node altogether.
+With the node in hand, we can now its content (tags, attributes, inner text - **what are these?**), manipulate/change any part of it (attributes, inner text, etc.) after the page load, move it, or remove the node altogether.
 JavaScript gives us this power!

 Any node within the [document](http://www.w3schools.com/js/js_htmldom_document.asp), the root node, can be accessed via JavaScript. **What if we wanted to target (or access) the list?**